maisak/maisak/README.md

 <h3 style="color:red">Experienced full-stack developer with a passion for building secure, scalable applications.
 Specializing in Blazor, ASP.Net Core, and the .NET stack, I design and develop modern web and mobile solutions.
 I bring a focus on clean architecture, strong security practices, and cloud infrastructure, leveraging Azure to deliver reliable results.</h3>

 ## Things that take my free time at the moment
-🧪 [demo project](https://github.com/maisak/blazor-clean-arch) of Blazor app based on clean architecture

-📓 studying for AZ-104 (Azure Administrator) certification
+📓 studying for AI-102 (Azure AI Engineer Associate) certification

 🚀 building a pet-project of goal tracking